vamping111/terraform-provider-testmark/website/docs/r/default_network_acl.html.markdown

 ### Example: Deny All Egress Traffic, Allow Ingress

-The following denies all Egress traffic by omitting any `egress` rules, while including the default `ingress` rule to allow all traffic.
+The following denies all egress traffic by omitting any `egress` rules, while including the default `ingress` rule to allow all traffic.

 ```terraform
 resource "aws_vpc" "mainvpc" {